-This post may contain affiliate links, and as a member of the Amazon Affiliates program, this means we may receive a commission at no extra cost to you if you make a purchase through a link.
+This post may contain affiliate links, and as a member of both the Amazon Affiliates and Modacity programs, this means we may receive a commission at no extra cost to you if you make a purchase through a link.
 Please see our full disclosure for further information.

 Break Up Your Piano Practice

 “The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex, overwhelming tasks into small, manageable tasks then starting on the first one.”